Higgs32584/tornet-Higgins/README.md

 ## 📁 File Structure

 ### `scripts/tornado_detection/`
 - `foldxx.py` the respective scripts for the best scoring folds overall for each model.
+- - `notebooks/VisualizeDilations.py` A Script to help visualize the attention maps at different dilations in the model.
+Depending on the model, the model either learns to hard gate the most promising dilation in each repsective example with **SelectAttentionBranch**, or learns to dynamically emphasize or de-emphasize certain dilations depending on the example.
+The model computes a global context vector with GlobalAvg+Max.
+The resulting pooled features are concatenated and passed through small Dense networks to generate gating weights for each branch.
+These gating weights are applied (via Multiply) to the corresponding dilated branches to modulate their importance dynamically, depending on the input.

 ### `visualizations/`
 - Plots showing AUCPR performance, precision-recall tradeoffs, and model architecture comparisons